Erickcamp/react-i-ii-review/lifecycle.md

 Use https://reactjs.org/docs/react-component.html#the-component-lifecycle and http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/ to answer these on your own then compare answers as a group

 1. Each component has several `lifecycle methods` that you can override to do what?
+Increase/customize performance of our app.

-2. What are the 4 categories of lifecycle methods? (these are the headings from the first link)
+2. What are the 3 categories of lifecycle methods? (these are the headings from the first link) mounting, updating, unmounting

-3. What are the names of the 5 commonly used lifecycle methods? (these are in bold in the first link)
+3. What are the names of the 5 commonly used lifecycle methods? (these are in bold in the first link) constructor, render, component did mount, component did update, component will unmount

 ### Understand